Skip to content

 • Makeup sponge

-I try to stay as eco-friendly as possible in all the choices I make for my business, so I chose EcoEnclose recycled and biodegradable mailers.
-Shown below is a recycled paper apparel mailer for shirts I have launching soon (hand printed with a stencil from Stencil Stop, of course!).
+I chose to use EcoEnclose recycled and biodegradable mailers.
+Shown below is a recycled paper apparel mailer for shirts hand printed with a stencil from Stencil Stop.

 Step 3: Test painting application methods.